lelegard/keep-calm/README.md

 - "Change Text" is used to replace "carry on" with your own text.
 Two versions of the posters are displayed.
 The left-hand side one is an HTML representation.
 The right-hand side one is the generated PNG image.
 You may visually verify it.
 - "Save PNG" is used to download and save the PNG image.
 It is the same as sight-click on the PNG file and selected "Save image as..." (depending on your browser).

+The `index.html` file is a simple redirection to `keep-calm.html` and is provided as a convenience for direct access on Web servers.

 The PNG generation is performed using `html2canvas`.
 See the [home page](https://html2canvas.hertzen.com/) and the [Github project](https://github.com/niklasvh/html2canvas).

+The generation can be used [here](https://lelegard.github.io/keep-calm/).

 ### Limitations